How to Choose Between ISR and SSG for SEO

 What baseline metrics indicate ISR is degrading SEO performance?
 Monitor crawl stats for increased 5xx errors.
 Track index coverage for “Crawled - currently not indexed” spikes.
 Measure TTFB degradation >500ms via RUM data.

 How do I safely rollback if ISR causes indexation volatility?
-Toggle the feature flag to force SSG mode via environment variable.
+Deploy on-demand revalidation to restore the correct pages.
 Purge the CDN cache.
-Redeploy the previous Git commit with next build.
+If issues persist, revert to the previous Git commit and rebuild.
 Verify indexation recovery via the GSC API.

 When should I prioritize SSG over ISR for headless CMS sites?
 Choose SSG when content updates are infrequent (<5/week).
 Prioritize it when crawl budget is constrained.
 Use it when strict HTML consistency is required for schema markup validation.